equinor/dm-core-packages/packages/dm-core-plugins/src/header/README.md

 Explanation of the attributes:

 * `uiRecipesList`: Can be used to specify a list of UI recipes the user can select.
 By default, the fist UI recipe in the list is displayed.
 If the list is empty, all UI recipes will be included.
+If not specified, defaults to empty list.
-* `hideAbout`: Is a boolean value that determines if the About button in the header is activated
+* `hideAbout`: Is a boolean value that determines if the About button in the header is activated.
+If not specified, defaults to false.
-* `hideUserInfo`: Is a boolean value that determines if the User info button in the header is activated
+* `hideUserInfo`: Is a boolean value that determines if the User info button in the header is activated.
+If not specified, defaults to false.